 Only the prince who was promised can bring the dawn

-But after Daenerys flippantly says she’s not a prince, Missandei points out that the translation isn’t accurate because the word for “prince” can be either gender when spoken in High Valyrian.
+But after Daenerys flippantly says she’s not a prince, Missandei points out that the translation isn’t accurate because the word for “prince” is genderless when spoken in High Valyrian.
 The fact that this distinction was called out is an important one.
-It fueled the theory that Daenerys was in fact the reincarnation of the mythical hero.
+It fueled the theory that Daenerys was, in fact, the reincarnation of the mythical hero.

 But Arya isn’t a princess, right?
 Well, that depends.
 The Starks served as kings in the North for thousands of years before swearing fealty to Aegon Targaryen, so it’s not that far of a stretch to say Arya is actually a princess in person if not in name.
 If Aegon Targaryen hadn’t shown up with his dragons and threatened to kill everyone, the Starks would likely have remained rulers in the North, making Arya a true princess.
 Arya probably wouldn’t like that moniker, but it fits.